pascalharp/gdb_sync_bridge/README.md

-# Synchronize two running qemu emulation
+# Synchronize two running qemu emulations
 This is a small python script to synchronize two running gdb instances.
 The emulation will single step on both instances and then exchange register values over a socket connection.
 If the values differ the emulation will stop.

 This script is currently written for arm32 emulation but can probably be adapted for other architectures as well.